 Meatpacking District History

-My father was a butcher – his shop was on 231st St. and Broadway in Riverdale, Bronx – and I remember coming here with him when I was a child to help him pick out a side of beef, which would cut it up in the store with the knives he always kept razor sharp.
+My father was a butcher – his shop was on 231st St., just west of Broadway, in Riverdale, Bronx – and I remember coming here with him when I was a child to help him pick out a side of beef, which he would cut it up in the store with the knives he always kept razor sharp.

 My father would not know what to make of the changes here.